-The BSIS shall warn the driver, by means of an optical, acoustic or haptic signal, when the risk for a collision increases.
+The BSIS shall warn the driver, by means of an optical signal, acoustical signal, haptical signal or any combination of these signals, when the risk of a collision increases.
+The BSIS shall warn the driver, by means of an optical, acoustic or haptic signal, when the risk of a collision increases.